Andong: Local specialty foods

 Andong Soju is a specialty of the region.
-It is made with natural ingredients, unlike mass-produced brands, it was historically used for medicinal purposes, and was developed during the Silla dynasty.
-The traditions of Andong Soju were almost lost during the '60s and '70s due to government legislation, but they were brought back by Cho Ok-hwa, the current skillholder.
+It is made with natural ingredients, unlike mass-produced brands, it was historically used for medicinal purposes, and was developed during the Silla period.
 Andong soju was traditionally made by the wife of a household, and she passed down the secrets to her daughters-in-law.

 Mackerel is another popular local delicacy.
 Caught downstream where the Nakdong River meets the sea, in ancient times the fish would spoil before being brought further inland.
 Using special salting techniques, Andong was the furthest inland the fish could be brought, so aristocrats would travel to Andong specially for the salted fish.

 Sikhye is a fermented rice punch served across Korea.
 The Andong variety, however, is particularly spicy, made with powdered red pepper, ginger, and radish.
 Sikhye contains lactobacillus, a benign strain of bacteria found in the gastrointestinal tract, and often used as a digestive aid in dishes including kimchi, yogurt, and sauerkraut, among others.